cherylwtw/ExploreHierarchicalAttentionNetworks/README.md

 # ExploreHierarchicalAttentionNetworks
 This repo is for self learning and exploring the HAN model.
 The HAN architecture is introduced in [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf) by Zichao Yang, Diyi Yang, Chris Dyer, Xiaodong He, Alex Smola1 and Eduard Hovy.

 The experiment is set up based on [Irvinglove's model implementation](https://github.com/Irvinglove/HAN-text-classification/blob/master/HAN_model.py) to explore the effect of dataset size and input dimension to the performance of the HAN model.
-In our experiment, we used the Amazon Product Review (reference below).
+In our experiment, we used the Amazon Product Review (referenced below).

 ### Reference and Acknowledgment